ryan-miles/meals.stellation.one/README.md

 ## ➕ How to Add a New Recipe

-Adding a new recipe to meals.stellation.one is simple and can be done with family favorites, original creations, or recipes found online.
-Here’s how:
+Adding a new recipe is simple and can be done with family favorites, original creations, or recipes found online:

 1. **Generate the Recipe JSON:**
-   - Open `meal-ai.html` in your browser.
+   - Open [`meal-ai.html`](website/meal-ai.html) in your browser.
-   - Enter the following details:
+   - Enter the recipe details (link, ingredients, instructions).
-     - A hyperlink to a website with more info about the recipe (optional but recommended)
-     - The list of ingredients needed
-     - Step-by-step recipe instructions
-   - Click **Generate JSON**.
-This will download a new recipe file (e.g., `something.json`).
+   - Click **Generate JSON** to download a new recipe file.

 2. **Add the Recipe File:**
-   - Move the downloaded `.json` file into `website/json/recipes/`.
+   - Move the downloaded `.json` file into [`website/json/recipes/`](website/json/recipes/).

 3. **Update the Recipe Index:**
    - From the project root, run:
      ```bash
      node website/scripts/buildAllRecipes.js
      ```
-   - This script collects all recipe files in `website/json/recipes/` and updates `all-recipes.json` for the site.
+   - This script collects all recipe files and updates [`all-recipes.json`](website/all-recipes.json).

 4. **Assign the Recipe to the Weekly Plan:**
    - **Manual Option:**